Kernix13/vision-grid-express/README.md

 2. Should I add an option to remove all saved images?
 Otherwise, the user has to manually click "x" and confirm for each saved image
 3. Did I actually set a char limit for the editable blockquote of 115?
 I don't think I did.
 4. Once the 'x' Delete button for a thumbnail is clicked, setLocalStorage sets the id for the saved images as the value in 'delete-item-id'.
 If the user cancels the delete process, should that be removed/cleared?
 I think technically yes, but it also does not matter if it remains, because it will be replaced by any other click on a delete 'x' button.
+5. localStorage -> `'last-search'` = string only, `'current-search'` = `{'search': 'phrase', 'page': int}` - why do I have both since `'last-search'` === `'current-search'.'search'`?
+Find occurrences using 'last-search', replace with current-search'.'search', then remove 'last-search' from localStorage

 ### Stretch or nice-to-haves